nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/ElectronicLabNotebooks.md

 ![](define-processes.drawio.svg)

 ### Identify your projects and resources

 Once we have clearly defined modular processes, we can start to label them.

 - project ID => INV ID
 - Here's a strength in electronic lab notebooks
 - samples, primers, materials => resources
 - the definition of what defines a project can vary greatly from a small side project during a bachelor thesis with only the student and a supervisor involved towards multi-lab efforts and should not be enforced
 - Note however: the smaller and more concise the project is defined, the more actionable it will be.
-Just as the ARC, laboratory projects are *immutable, but evolving*.
+Just as the ARC, laboratory projects are _immutable, but evolving_.

 - use identifiers
   - some ELN tools allow the use of tags or labels
   -
 - cross-referencing
-- identifiers allow us to ... *identify* "things"
+- identifiers allow us to ... _identify_ "things"

 ### Align annotations

 - wording (ISA grammar, annotation principles)
 - use templates

 ### ISA

 `./isa.investigation.xlsx`